BlueTeamNinja/Scripting-Dev/Assignment_7/Assignment_7.md

 # Exercise 2

-Write a Python function that returns the command string needed to run a script from the command line.
+Write a Python function that **returns** the command string needed to run a script from the command line.
 The function must be named `script_run_command()`, and must accept the following parameters, in the order shown, having the names in **bold** and the specified default values:

 - Name of the script **file** , including the file extension (no default value)
 - Path of the **directory** in which the script file is located (default value 'C:\\COMP86')
  Note: Assume the argument does not have a trailing backslash
 - Name of the **interpreter** (default value 'python')
+- There is no need for error-checking the value of **file**
+- There is no need for the python incantation or a main() function, this script is purely just the function.
+This is an example of a script being made to be reused.

 Calling `script_run_command('script.py')` should return the value `python 'C:\COMP86\script.py'`